 - Infection.
 This includes chorioamnionitis, which is inflammation of the placenta and fetal membranes caused by infections in the mother, such as Group B strep (GBS), urinary tract infection (UTI), bacterial vaginosis (BV), and E coli.
 Even if maternal infections don’t cause chorioamnionitis, they are still risk factors for preterm delivery.
 Having a short cervix is an independent risk factor for both infection and premature birth.

 - African American race.

 - High blood pressure during pregnancy / preeclampsia.

 - Conditions that may have been undiagnosed, therefore requiring an emergent delivery, such as placental abruption and uterine rupture.

+The underdeveloped organs and lower birth weight associated with preterm birth make babies more susceptible to serious conditions.
 Conditions that can occur when preterm birth isn’t prevented or when premature babies or twins have mismanaged medical care include the following: